FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/account.md

 bash get_account.sh -p
 ```

 Execute the above command to get output similar to the following.
-You can follow the prompts to enter the password, and generate the corresponding p12 file.
+You can follow the prompts to enter the password and generate the corresponding p12 file.

 ```bash
 Enter Export Password: